-Meetings were held with stakeholders and agencies as well as with property owners where there was a significant property impact concern.
-A second Public Information Centre was also held to review the design options.
+Meetings were held with the Stakeholders and Agencies as well as with property owners where there was a significant property impact concern.
+A second PIC was also held to review the design options.
 There was general support for the preferred design options and some minor modifications developed to further minimize impacts wherever possible.